Jingvu/JB-Hi-Fi-Laptop-Market-Intelligence-Dashboard/README.md

 This project moves beyond simple data scraping to build a strategic market intelligence tool.
 It answers the core business question: "What does it take to succeed in the competitive Australian laptop market?"

-By capturing and analyzing live product data from a major retailer like JB Hi-Fi, this project creates a comprehensive overview of the pricing, specifications, and brand dynamics that define the industry, culminating in an interactive Power BI dashboard for strategic decision-making.

 ## Key Features
 ### 1. Pricing Landscape
 <img width="1957" height="1125" alt="JB Hifi_Pricing" src="https://github.com/user-attachments/assets/e6d410ff-32c5-4825-b334-78dfe276e52f" />